CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance: Supplementary Material

-\section{Implementation Details}
+\subsection{Implementation Details}

+All experiments were conducted on a single NVIDIA A100 GPU (80GB) running Ubuntu 22.04, with Python 3.10, PyTorch 2.1, and CUDA 12.2.
+For all competitors (LMD \cite{lian2023llm}, SLD \cite{wu2023selfcorrect}, CountGen \cite{binyamin2024countgen}, MIGC \cite{zhou2024migc}, GenArtist \cite{wang2024genartist}, RPG-DiffusionMaster \cite{yang2024mastering}, etc.), we used the authors' officially released code and pre-trained checkpoints, following their recommended hyperparameter settings.
+No modifications were made that would disadvantage the baselines.

-All experiments were conducted on a {single NVIDIA A100 GPU (80GB)} running {Ubuntu 22.04}, with {Python 3.10}, {PyTorch 2.1}, and {CUDA 12.2}.
-We used {Stable Diffusion XL} (\texttt{sdxl-base-1.0}) as the backbone diffusion model, configured with {50 denoising steps}.
-Layout conditioning was implemented via the {GLIGEN layout encoder} (box+text mode), and cross-instance texture consistency was enforced using the {IP-Adapter} (public checkpoint from~\cite{ye2023ip}).
-Both the Layout Designer and Design Critic agents were instantiated from the \emph{Qwen} \cite{yang2025qwen3} large language model.
-Images were generated at a resolution of {$1024\times1024$}, with composite score weights set to \(\alpha=0.6\) for count accuracy and \(\beta=0.4\) for aesthetic quality, a count detector confidence threshold of {0.3}, and loop termination occurring when the composite score \(S \geq 0.85\).
-A fixed random seed of {42} was used for all runs, and all third-party models and detectors were loaded from publicly released checkpoints.
-The workflow of our model is provided in~\cref{alg:countloop}.
+\myparagraph{Backbone and resolution} Unless otherwise stated, we used Stable Diffusion XL (\texttt{sdxl-base-1.0}) as the backbone diffusion model for \model, configured with 50 denoising steps and default classifier-free guidance from the original checkpoint.
+Layout conditioning was implemented via the GLIGEN \cite{li2023gligen} layout encoder (box+text mode), and cross-instance texture consistency was enforced using the IP-Adapter (public checkpoint from~\cite{ye2023ip}).
+Images were generated at a resolution of $1024\times1024$ for all methods that support this resolution; for baselines whose official code operates at $512\times512$, we used their native resolution and then bilinearly upsampled to $1024\times1024$ only for visualization, while all quantitative metrics (MAE/Spatial) were computed at the original resolution to avoid any bias.

+\myparagraph{T2I baselines} For FLUX~\cite{flux2024}, we use the publicly released FLUX.1-dev checkpoint (not FLUX-schnell or FLUX-pro), with the authors' default VAE and classifier-free guidance schedule.
+SDXL~\cite{podell2023sdxl}, SD~3.5~\cite{stabilityAI2025sd3.5}, and SDXL-Turbo~\cite{surkov2025unpacking} are all run using their official pipelines with default guidance scales, VAE settings, and sampling schedules.
+For Counting Guidance~\cite{kang2023countingguidance}, we use the authors' released code with the default SDXL backbone and counting loss weights.
+Across all T2I baselines, only the text prompt is changed; all model-specific system prompts and hyperparameters remain untouched.

+\myparagraph{L2I baselines} For LMD~\cite{lian2023llm}, we keep the authors' full two-stage pipeline: the LLM layout generator and the layout-conditioned diffusion model.
+All system prompts, layout templates, and scene-decomposition instructions used by their LLM are preserved exactly; only the user-visible prompt (the benchmark prompt) is substituted.
+MIGC~\cite{zhou2024migc} and CountGen~\cite{binyamin2024countgen} are run with their released code, pre-trained diffusion backbones, and unmodified layout encoders.
+For InstanceDiffusion~\cite{wang2024instancediffusion}, we use the official per-instance conditioning pipeline (bbox mode) with the released SDXL checkpoint and default guidance scale.
+For 3DIS~\cite{zhou20253dis}, we run the authors' depth-conditioned generation pipeline with the released monocular depth estimator and default diffusion backbone.
+Across all L2I baselines, we preserve the authors' layout formats, conditioning methods, and refinement logic without any tuning.